Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgRevokePermission"></a>

 ### MsgRevokePermission
+Deprecated: use MsgAbandon

 MsgRevokePermission is the Msg/RevokePermission request type.

-Note: deprecated (use MsgAbandon)

 | Field | Type | Label | Description |